 Experience Turkey through the eyes, lives and tastes of its people.
 Sample its diverse food and culture.
 Meet local people and share their stories, cuisine and passion for living - like you have never done before.
 Visit local markets and ethnic restaurants and delight in the sounds and sights at the meeting of two continents.

-Arrive at Istanbul, Atatürk International Airport, where you will be met by our representative and taken to your hotel.
-Istanbul, the only city in the world built on two continents, provides a unique link between East and West.
-The guardian of the treasures of three great empires, Napoleon once said that if the world were a single state then its capital would be Constantinople.
+Arrival in Istanbul, the only city in the world built on two continents, providing a unique link between East and West and guardian of the treasures of three empires of which she has been the capital.
+Napoleon said that if the world were a single state then its capital would be Constantinople.
 Even today, amid the traffic-choked streets of modern Istanbul, among the high-rises, the steep alleys and the glowing ancient churches and mosques, you can still feel exactly what he meant.
-Welcome dinner at one of Istanbul’s reknown restaurants.
+Welcome dinner will be at one of Istanbul’s award winning restaurants - Neolokal.
 Overnight in Istanbul.

-After breakfast we will proceed to visit the ancient archaeological ruins of , featuring the Temple of Artemis, one of the seven wonders of ancient world.
-We will then proceed for lunch in an ecological farm that houses the best restaurant in the area and visit the Oleatrium, an Olive Oil Museum where we will be travelling 2500 years in time.
-After having a delectable feast, we will take you around the farm so you will see how they dry their vegetables under the sun, how they make tomato and pepper paste, pomegranate molasses and the making of many different organic jams.
+After breakfast we will proceed to visit , one of the most incredible archaeological wonders of the world.
+We will then proceed to Kusadası for lunch in an ecological farm that houses the best restaurant in the area and visit the Oleatrium, an Olive and Olive Oil Museum where we will be travelling 2500 years in time.
+After having a feast, we will take you around the farm so you will see how they dry their vegetables under the sun, how they make tomato or pepper paste, and the making of many different organic jams.
 The farm tour will end at the museum where you will see how mankind first discovered that olives were edible and how olive oil was used from the beginning of time until today.
-Dinner will be served at a meze and fish restaurant in Kusadasi.
-Overnight in Selcuk.
+We will drive you to Bodrum after your visit.
+Overnight in Bodrum.

 Take the flight back home.